syncfusion-content/angular-docs/angular/Grid/How-to.md

 ## Display other Syncfusion controls in Grid columns

-We can display the other Syncfusion controls using `template` property of Grid columns.
+We can display the other Syncfusion controls using `ng-template` with `e-template` attribute directive in Grid columns.

 {% highlight html %}